Broadway Bridge (Saskatoon): History

 The bridge was constructed as a "make-work" project during the Great Depression.
 It was built in 1932 by the contractor R.J.
 Arrand Construction Co.
 It was designed by Chalmers Jack (C. J.) MacKenzie (on leave from his post as Dean of Engineering at the University of Saskatchewan).
 For this reason, the bridge was originally called The Dean's Bridge in its early period; it was formally named the Broadway Bridge as it connects Broadway Avenue on the east shore with 19th Street and 4th Avenue in Saskatoon's downtown core.
 The city once considered changing the name to George V Bridge in honour of the King.

 Construction of the bridge employed 1,593 men, who worked in three shifts around the clock.
 It is Saskatoon's steepest bridge, with a 4% grade, and the tallest at 24 m above the river.
 The total cost at the time of construction was $850,000 CAD.
 In 1933, the streetcar lines of the Saskatoon Municipal Railway were re-routed from the Traffic Bridge to the Broadway Bridge.

 The year-long closure of the nearby Traffic Bridge in late 2005 greatly increased the amount of daily traffic crossing the bridge.
-The bridge was subsequently closed permanently, leaving the Broadway Bridge as a long-term alternate route until the replacement Traffic Bridge was opened in 2018.
+The bridge was subsequently closed permanently, leaving the Broadway Bridge as a long-term alternative route until the replacement Traffic Bridge was opened in 2018.